brimdata/zed/README.md

 data quality, test, and debug, all while intermixing the flexibility of the JSON document model with the efficiency of warehouse analytics.

-For a non-technical user, Zed is as easy to use a web search while for a technical user, Zed exposes its technical underpinnings in a gradual slope, providing as much detail as desired, packaged up in easy-to-understand
+For a non-technical user, Zed is as easy to use as web search while for a technical user, Zed exposes its technical underpinnings in a gradual slope, providing as much detail as desired, packaged up in the easy-to-understand
 [ZSON data format](docs/formats/zson.md) and the
 [Zed Lake API](docs/zed/api.md).